rishabhchhillar/Traffic-Sign-Classifier/README.md

 ### Design and Test a Model Architecture

-For pre-processing, I first converted the images to grayscale and then normalized them.
-Here are a few examples of both:
+For pre-processing, I first converted the images to grayscale, as RGB images contain a lot more information than grayscale images which can add unnecessary complexity and take up more space in memory.
+As grayscale images are the same images having 1 color channel instead of 3, they take up less space and make the pipeline faster while retaining the useful information from the original images.
+After converting the images to grayscale, I normalized the images by subtracting the mean and dividing by the standard deviation.
+Subtracting the mean makes all the images zero-centered, and scaling by the standard deviation makes the images of equal height and width from the center in all dimensions.

+ Here is an example of both:

 ![alt text][im04]
 ![alt text][im05]